 Johnny is responsible for the corporate services which provide specialised professional and technical support to enable our residential and community care staff to focus on the delivery of quality care.
 The areas of support relate to financial and business management, human resource management, Community Visitors Scheme, volunteers and development, information technology, communications and media, purchasing, property maintenance, compliance and risk management.

-Johnny holds an MBA and is a Fellow of CPA Australia, Chartered Institute of Management Accountants, and the Australian Institute of Company Directors.
-He is also a Chartered Secretary and an Associate of the Governance Institute of Australia.
+Johnny holds an MBA, is a Chartered Accountant and a Fellow of CPA Australia, Governance Institute of Australia, and the Australian Institute of Company Directors.

 Jenny holds a Master degree in Social Policy and Planning at the London School of Economics & Political Science, University of London, England.
 She obtained her BA (Hons) in Social Studies at the University of Newcastle-Upon-Tyne, England, majors in Social Administration; Social Statistics and Issues in Health Care.
 She is an Associate Fellow of the Australasian College of Health Service Management, and a member of the Residential Advisory Committee with the Aged & Community Services NSW & ACT for the past 10 years.
 She is also a Justice of the Peace in NSW.